Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 That's pretty much the price of admission for me; I'd be happy if there was nothing else special but, the book will give me more value than I paid for it in the form of Iron Man's remote control armor.

-Center stage for me in this issue is Iron Man's armor, yet again, after an incredible showing in issue 4.
+Center stage for me in this issue is Iron Man's armor.
 This time the armor generates two different "fields" at key times of the issue.
 The first is a "polarizing" field which magnetized everything within range.
 Everything means all the weapons trained against the Avengers - and, yes, plus Wolverine.
 Next, we get to see the armor generate a repulsor field - a traditional force field that protects (though not perfectly) our heroes.

-Lastly, I notice that the next issue does not have art by the incredible Mr. Finch.
-Thank you so much David Finch for this first six issues of New Avengers.
-It was a movie, it was a freakin movie!
+Thank you so much David Finch for New Avengers.
+It was a movie, it was a freakin' movie!

 I've always enjoyed the Illuminati, the self-proclaimed gathering of heroic leaders for purposes of coordinating the actions of all the major super-teams.
 Members are Dr. Strange (Defenders), Mr. Fantastic (Fantastic Four), Namor (Atlantis), Black Bolt (Inhumans), Iron Man (Avengers), Professor X (X-Men).
 T'Chala of Wakanda, the Black Panther, declined to join.
-Issue 7 of the New Avengers starts with an Illuminati meeting.
+The story starts with an Illuminati meeting.
 Dialogue is as interesting as ever but check out what Reed Richards is using, a sort of clunky version of the iPad circa 2005 complete with buttons and joysticks.
 Reed is surfing the web and querying his remote database with the thing.
 Ha!

 As mentioned before, David Finch is no longer illustrating.
 But, wonderful news, the art does not suffer at all because we have the great Steve McNiven illustrating this arc.
 The excellence of the art is maintained, we just get a different art style.
 More happiness, Spider-Woman is as sexy under Steve's pen as she was under David's.

-The story arc is about the Sentry and we'll really get into that with the next few issues; although the ball gets rolling here.
-What really got my attention in issue 7 is the New Avengers, sans Iron Man and Captain America, starting to go after the escapees from the Raft from the first story arc.
+The story arc is about the Sentry .
+What really got my attention is the New Avengers - sans Iron Man and Captain America - starting to go after the escapees from the Raft from the first story arc.
 First up is the Wrecker.
 You are going to be wowed by the Wrecker pretty much tossing around our heroes.
 Luke Cage, Wolverine, Spider-Man, all of them go flying.
-I was about to be astounded by the Wrecker's power until I remembered that this villain was created by Loki to go up against Thor.
+I was about to be astounded by the Wrecker's power until I remembered that this villain was created by Loki.
 Yup, power level is way up.
 It's just an enjoyable fight and is the centerpiece of the issue.

 By the way, for the month this comic came out, July 2005, it was the number 2 best selling comic.